Date of Award:

 Particulate matter emission rates from a dairy in the San Joaquin Valley of California were investigated during June 2008.
 Vertical particulate matter concentration profiles were measured both upwind and downwind of the facility using lidar, and a mass balance technique was used to estimate the average emission rate.
 Emission rates were also estimated using an inverse modeling technique coupled with the filter-based measurements.
 The concentrations measured by lidar and inverse modeling are of similar magnitude to each other, as well as to those from studies with similar conditions.

 Marchant, Christian C., "Retrieval of Aerosol Mass Concentration from Elastic Lidar Data" (2010).
 All Graduate Theses and Dissertations.
-Paper 812.
+812.